bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be phone first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?